-Bart Ehrman actually posted the audio on YouTube, as well:
+Bart Ehrman posted the debate audio on YouTube:

 Bart Ehrman is the US author of the bestselling book “Misquoting Jesus” (In the UK “Whose word is it?”).
 He calls into question the authority of the New Testament as scribal changes over time have changed the documents.

 So can we trust the scripture?
 Bible scholar Peter Williams believes in the reliability of the New Testament and that Bart’s prognosis is far too pessimistic.

 This post is a re-post from 2011.
 I have been listening to this lecture by Peter J. Williams on “Misquoting Jesus” this week, and it reminded me to re-post this debate.
 (I checked to make sure the MP3 link is still good, and it is)

 Note: this summary is snarky.
 If you want an accurate view of the debate, then listen to it.
 My summary is meant to be humorous.

 - I had a mystical experience in childhood and became an evangelical Christian

 - I went to Moody Bible Institute, and they told me that the Bible was inerrant

 - For a while, I was committed to the view that there are no mistakes in the Bible

 - At Princeton, I was taught and graded by professors who did not accept inerrancy